12 Different Types of Butterflies in Alabama

 Since it cannot survive in subfreezing temperatures, it quickly migrated northward in the spring to much of the United States and southern Canada.

-As people move south in the fall, the population increases.
+The population increases as people move south in the fall.
 They are found on several nectar plants, such as Hydrangea, Butterfly Bush, and Zinnia.

 12. Easter Comma